-Report of Risk Management Committee
+Risk Management Committee Report

-In order to support the committee of T.A.C.
-Consumer Public Company limited in overseeing the organizational risk management, the Board of Directors therefore appointed Risk Management Committee; to set policies and assist the Board of Directors in managing the Company's risks to cover the entire organization and meet the goals efficiently and effectively.
-Including, to supervise that the risk management system and process are appropriate in reducing the impact on the company's business.
+In order to support the committee of T.AC.
+Consumer Public Company limited in overseeing the organizational Risk Management, the Board of Directors therefore appointed Risk Management Committee; to set policies and assist the Board of Directors in managing the Company's risks to cover the entire organization and meet the goals efficiently and effectively.
+Including, to supervise that the Risk Management system and process are appropriate in reducing the impact on the company's business.
 As well as creating confidence and credibility for investors and stakeholders in each group.
 The Risk Management Committee consists of Directors who have knowledge, competence, experience and understanding in business operations.

-Risk Management Committee Performance for the year 2019
+Risk Management Committee Performance for the year 2018

-The Risk Management Committee has determined and reviewed the organizational risk management framework, Policy and risk management process in accordance with the roles and responsibilities in the Risk Management Committee Charter.
-Moreover, the committee has provided suggestions on appropriate risk management guidelines for effective business operations and in compliance with the operation strategies direction and business plans.
-For the year 2019, one meeting was held by the Risk Management Committee to consider significant matters which can be summarized as follows:
+The Risk Management Committee has determined and reviewed the organizational Risk Management framework, Policy and Risk Management process in accordance with the roles and responsibilities in the Risk Management Committee Charter.
+Moreover, the committee has provided suggestions on appropriate Risk Management guidelines for effective business operations and in compliance with the operation strategies direction and business plans.
+For the year 2018, one meeting was held by the Risk Management Committee to consider significant matters which can be summarized as follows:

-1. Considered the annual organization main risk management plan of the year, that the management team from all departments have assessed and classified the level of importance of risk as well as determined the impact that occurred and determined such risk management methods to be in an acceptable level or help reduce the likelihood that such risk will occur.

-2. Review the risk management report and revise the Risk Management Committee Charter, as well as proceed to ensure that the organization has appropriate risk management.
-In addition, to ensure that the company have adequate policies and risk management systems.
-Including the system effectiveness and practice in compliance with the specified policy.

-3. Established risk management subcommittee as necessary to cover and assess risks in all aspects, in accordance with the organization's goals and scope of responsibility
+- Considered the annual organization main Risk Management plan of the year, that the Management team from all departments have assessed and classified the level of importance of risk as well as determined the impact that occurred and determined such Risk Management methods to be in an acceptable level or help reduce the likelihood that such risk will occur. - Review the Risk Management report and revise the Risk Management Committee Charter, as well as proceed to ensure that the organization has appropriate Risk Management.
+In addition, to ensure that the company have adequate policies and Risk Management systems.
+Including the system effectiveness and practice in compliance with the specified policy. - 3.
+Established risk management subcommittee as necessary, by appointing 2 additional risk management subcommittees to cover and assess risks in all aspects, in accordance with the organization's goals and scope of responsibility

-Risk Management Committee is of the opinion that in the year 2019, the company has developed the organization's risk management system to cover risk factors in all aspect; as well as has continuous risk management and risk assessment which is in consistent with changing circumstances.
-The Risk Management Subcommittee meeting was held on a quarterly basis and the Risk Management Committee meeting was held on a semi-annual basis.
-The company has managed significant risks at a corporate level efficiently and appropriately as well as control such risk to be at an acceptable level mian' Ewow "
+Risk Management Committee is of the opinion that in the year 2018, the company has developed the organization's risk management system to cover risk factors in all aspect; as well as has continuous Risk Management and Risk Assessment which is in consistent with changing circumstances.
+The Risk Management Subcommittee Meeting was held on a quarterly basis and the Risk Management Committee Meeting was held on a semi-annual basis.
+The company has managed significant risks at a corporate level efficiently and appropriately as well as control such risk to be at an acceptable level.